Prab-Bains/Gym4U/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Alissa.
 I'm excited about this project because I think it will be interesting to go through all of the phases of developing this idea.
 * Hi my name is GyoungHwan.
-I'm excited about this project because ...
+I'm excited about this project because this is my first project in Canada.
 Hi my name is Prabhjeet Bains and I am looking forward to starting the project.

 ## Technologies